Rebecca A. (Emerick) Knieriem was born in December 1843 in Somerset County, PA, the daughter of Jonathan and Rachel (Sturtz) Emerick Sr.

 In about 1891, when she would have been age 22 or 23, she was married to George "William" Bradour (1858-1928), who was a decade her senior in age.

-Their offspring were Marie Shaffer, Naomi (Mrs. Richard H.) Mathews, Guy W. Bradour, Paul W. Bradour and Willard M. Bradour.
+Their offspring were Marie Shaffer, Naomi Mathews, Guy W. Bradour, Paul W. Bradour and Willard M. Bradour.

-In 1916, they lived near Cumberland, Allegany County, MD.
+Yhey lived near Cumberland, Allegany County, MD.
 The Bradours were members of St. Luke's Lutheran Church.
-Federal census records for 1920 show their address as Bedford Road and William's occupation as "truck farmer" -- growing vegetables for commercial sale.
+Federal census records for 1910 and 1920 show their address as Bedford Road and William's occupation as "truck farmer" -- growing vegetables for commercial sale.
+William's uncle Charles lived under their roof in 1910.

 Sadness enveloped the family in 1928 at George's death.